 Visitors and expatriates are drawn to Singapore for a number of reasons.
-It’s a prime spot for international business, while its interesting history, tropical climate and cosmopolitan atmosphere are also reasons people may choose to relocate to Singapore or spend time travelling around the region.
+It’s a prime spot for international business, while its interesting history, tropical climate, and cosmopolitan atmosphere are also incentives for people to choose reallocation in Singapore or spend time travelling around the region.

 Due to the country’s past as a colonial trading settlement, Singapore has four official languages: English, Malay, Chinese and Tamil.
 However, more than 20 languages have been identified as being spoken in the country.

 For the most part, English is the lingua franca of Singapore, serving as a commonly spoken tongue of those who speak various other languages.
 It’s also the primary language used in education.